 Duties And Obligations

-A notary’s primary duty is to verify identities, witnessing document signings to prevent fraud.
+A notary’s primary duty is to verify identities, witness document signings to prevent fraud.
 They ensure all parties comprehend the documents’ terms and authenticate signatures.
 Notaries maintain a detailed record of notarial acts in a journal, providing a reliable reference for future legal proceedings.
 They must adhere to state laws governing notarial acts, including the proper use of their notary seal and certificate completion.
 While not legal advisors, they ensure transactions’ integrity by vigilantly confirming participants’ understanding and consent.

 The Importance Of A Notary In Legal Transactions